palashkosta/api-development-spring-boot/README.md

   - Header versioning (MS)
   - Media/Mime type versioning (Accept/Produces) (GT)
 - Basic authentication security
+- JPA (Java Persistence API)
+  - It defines handling database as the entities/object. (like Realm and Room)
+  - JPA is an interface and Hibernate is most popular implementation of JPA

+- H2 - In memory database
+  - In memory database gets cleared up on server restart

 ### Versioning FActors -- looks request param versioning is good for caching and api documentation -- No perfect solution